uw-echospace/group-website/content/authors/jgsachen/_index.md

 - Researchers
 ---

-I am a student at the University of Washington majoring in Electrical Engineering with a concentration in Digital Signal Processing.
-I am expected to graduate the Spring of 2024 and am interested in pursuing graduate research after my bachelor's degree.
+I am a student at the University of Washington majoring in Molecular, Cellular, and Developmental Biology with a minor in Environmental Science and Resource Management.
+I am expected to graduate in the spring of 2023 and hope to one day attend graduate school to further my research.

-My core competency is in programming, with an expertise in Java and Python.
-I aim to use my programming skills to aid in ecological & environmental conservation.
+I am particularly interested in molecular ecology and population genetics of vulnerable species, and the effect climate change and human development will have on these populations.
+I am an avid outdoorswoman, and when you cant find me in the lab I am usually hiking, camping, or birdwatching!

-At Echospace, I am currently working on using machine learning methods on echolocation data to understand the foraging and social behaviors of bats in the wild.
+At Echospace, I am part of a team that studies local bat populations using bioacoustic data to better understand social and foraging behavior of bats.

-Feel free to ask me any questions at my email on pursuing research as an undergraduate!
+I am available via email, and happy to answer any questions you may have.